 Conveniently it’s the topic of reducing stress which leads me very nicely to my first point…

 You Can’t Change Everything All At Once

-Always remember that no matter how strong the desire, or how tempting it is, you simply can’t change everything all at once.
+But always remember that no matter how strong the desire is, you simply can’t change everything all at once.

 It’s OK to be half in and half out, so long as the goal remains constant.
-You will get there eventually and it’s your journey, no one else’s.
+You will get there eventually, and it’s your journey, no one else’s.

-Along this journey of living sustainably, you will make mistakes, take wrong turns, make questionable decisions but its Ok.
+Along this journey of living sustainably, you will make mistakes, take wrong turns, and make questionable decisions, but it’s OK.
 Every mistake that you make will teach you something.

-Its always OK to make mistakes.
+It’s always OK to make mistakes.

-When I started going Low waste, plastic-free, healthy eating, etc we simply didn’t have the infrastructure near me.
+When I started going Low waste, plastic-free, healthy eating, etc., we simply didn’t have the infrastructure near me.

 These were all factors out of my control which I had to find a way to workaround.
 Sites like this really helped to keep me on track.

 So trying to live a fully sustainable lifestyle all at once and failing can make you feel lousy.

-This is true even though all of your efforts will actually be truly amazing.
+This is true even though all of your efforts will be truly amazing.
 You will not see and appreciate the impact you are having on the world and those around you.

 Making Mistakes Is Inevitable

-I personally gave myself a very hard time every time I cheated or made an error of judgment.
+I gave myself a very hard time every time I cheated or made an error of judgment.

-If you can change your mindset, as I have; these mistakes can give you the motivation and the inspiration to achieve even higher goals.
+If you can change your mindset, as I have, these mistakes can give you the motivation and the inspiration to achieve even higher goals.

-Seeing your mistakes as a good thing is crucial to your success and trust me, it makes you happier too.
+Seeing your mistakes as a good thing is crucial to your success, and trust me, it makes you happier too.

-The euphoric feeling that you get from seeing the positive can help to sustain you through all your eco-anxieties.
+The euphoric feeling you get from seeing the positive can help sustain you through all your eco-anxieties.
 It will also help you with the understanding that you should never feel ashamed of your efforts.